 Chrissie is a singer, songwriter, and pianist.
 After receiving her degree in Music Education from Temple University in 2005, Chrissie has been teaching piano and voice lessons, choir, and general music classes to people of all ages and various settings.
 She uses her energetic, imaginative style to encourage participation, develop musicianship, and inspire love for the universal language of music.
 Chrissie has also recorded several albums and completed national tours with her band!

 Jill holds an MFA from the University of Massachusetts and a BFA in art education from the University of New Mexico.
-With a K-12 teaching certificate, Jill has taught art at every level from preschool through university.
+With a K-12 teaching certificate and over 20 years of classroom experience, Jill has taught art at every level from preschool through university.
 In 2004, Jill launched the flagship location of Philly Art Center in Fairmount and has worked with dedication to grow Philly Art Center, delivering on their creative mission, ever since.

 Kat writes curriculum for many of the Art Center programs, manages all centers' programs, and teaches classes for students aged 1 through 14, on and off site.
 Kat earned her B.A. in Contemporary Art with a concentration in Modern Art History from Universities on both US coasts.
 Her passion to study and make art took her all over the United States before finally settling in Philadelphia with her boisterous (and also creative) family.